 This course is an introduction to oral and written communication for the twenty-first century, including the Common Core State Standards for English Language Arts, the curriculum and pedagogy of a language arts program based on standards established by the International Reading Association and the National Council of Teachers of English, and the eight components of the language arts in the elementary classroom.
 It will include integration of the language arts (to include reading/literature, writing/grammar, speaking, viewing, listening and spelling), the use of technology in teaching language arts, and classroom management as it applies to language arts instruction.
 The course utilizes a comprehensive approach that examines language acquisition and development.

 This course is an introduction to the curriculum and pedagogy for social studies instruction based on the National Council of Social Studies Standards.
 Ten thematic strands frame the instructional planning for elementary and middle level curriculum.
 Students will develop competencies in specific social studies related skills and become acquainted with current directions and research in elementary social studies including instructional technology.
 This course is designed to assist pre-service teachers in developing appropriate tools for teaching social studies using an interdisciplinary approach.

 This course is an introduction to the curriculum and pedagogy of a standards-based science program in the elementary school, including the Next Generation Science Standards.
 This course includes hands-on opportunities with the activities that support the inquiry of science as practiced in the elementary school classroom.

 Focuses on the growth and development of the middle school aged student, specifically addressing emotional, physical, social, and cognitive developmental characteristics.
-A particular emphasis placed on how these factors relate to success in the school setting and how teachers accomodate the learning characteristics of the middle school student.
+A particular emphasis placed on how these factors relate to success in the school setting and how teachers accommodate the learning characteristics of the middle school student.
 Includes a required practicum in the schools.

 This course explores the cognitive and social development of early adolescents and how those lead to unique organizational structures in the middle grades.
 Methods of teaching designed to meet the diverse needs of middle school students are emphasized.
 Includes a required practicum in the schools.